nus-cs2103/website-base/programming/monty/monty-fragment.md

    --------------------------------------------------
    >>> What can I do for you?
   ```
-* **Make commands case insensitive and immune to extra leading/trailing spaces**.
+* **Make commands case-insensitive and immune to extra leading/trailing spaces**.
 For example, all these commands should work the same way.
   ```
   add read book
   ADD read book